top of page

 Technology metals are key to low-carbon future

 Clean energy solutions are closely related to the survival of the future generations.
-Technology metals, such as Lithium, platinum group metals (PGM), and rare earth elements (REE) are strongly related to clean techs and sustainable development.
-Thing is, most of these elements can face supply shortages in the coming years due to scarcity, uneven geographic distribution, geopolitical issues (boycotts), and trade policies putting populations at risk.
+Tech metals, such as Lithium, platinum group metals (PGM), rare earth elements (REE), and Niobium are strongly related to clean techs & sustainable dev.
+Most of these elements can face supply shortages in the coming years due to scarcity, uneven geo distribution, geopolitical issues, and trade policies putting populations at risk.
+Copper, aluminum, nickel, cobalt & manganese are also key for clean energy & tech supply chains.

 Lithium

-Lithium reigns in the energy storage arena.
-Despite of supply constraints, its high energy density and lightness is key to powering devices such as cell phones (6 billion+ in use today) and notebooks, and to make mobility sustainable with electric vehicles (EVs).
-A brief overlook of the Lithium supply chain can be found here.
+Lithium reigns in the energy storage landscape.
+Despite of supply constraints, its high energy density and lightness is key to powering devices such as cell phones (7 billion+ in use today) & notebooks, and to make mobility sustainable w/ electric vehicles (EVs).
+A brief overlook of the Lithium supply chain is here.

 Platinum group